AirAsia: Barisan Nasional-themed flight

 Before the 2018 Malaysian general election, AirAsia received criticism for seemingly backing Najib Razak and his Barisan Nasional coalition, a move seen as politically incorrect by some political commentators.
 Najib was seen returning from Sabah to Kuala Lumpur after a campaign trip on an AirAsia flight together with AirAsia CEO Tony Fernandes.
 The aeroplane that Najib flew was draped in the blue of BN with the air stewardesses dressed in that same blue, instead of the typical AirAsia red.
-The words "Hebatkan Negaraku" (English: "Make my country greater") can also be seen across the fuselage of the aeroplane.
+The words Hebatkan Negaraku (make my country greater) can also be seen across the fuselage of the aeroplane.
 After Najib was defeated in the general election, Tony Fernandes issued an apology, claiming that he had buckled under the intense pressure from Najib's government.

 Other controversies and issues

 In 2007, passengers from "The Barrier-Free Environment and Accessible Transport Group" protested against the airline over its refusal to fly passengers who were completely immobile.
 They claimed that people with disabilities were discriminated against when booking tickets online; the CEO of the airline said it did not turn away passengers in wheelchairs.

 On 27 June 2025, AirAsia's digital platform MOVE was fined ₱6 million (around US$106,000) by the Civil Aeronautics Board in the Philippines, after the Department of Transportation (DOTr) found that its fares were overpriced.
 The investigation started when the DOTr received a complaint from Richard Gomez and Lucy Torres-Gomez, who used the platform to buy Philippine Airlines flights from Tacloban to Manila, which costed them ₱77,704.
 AirAsia said that this was because of “temporary data synchronization issues with flight pricing partners.”